4ida/island-insular/README.md

 - **Use two accounts of the same app parallelly.** Clone it into Island and login the other account inside.
 - **Archive rarely used apps.** Like the first case, keep them frozen until the next time you need it.
 - **Hide your private apps.**
+- **Prohibits USB access.** Don't allow the police scan your phone.

 Manual setup